itsMuema/itsMuema/README.md

 - 👋 Hi, I’m @itsMuema
-- 👀 I’m interested in Python
+- 👀 I’m interested in general tech
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me just here
+- 📫 How to reach:i will be here

 <!---
 itsMuema/itsMuema is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.